-This post provides online resources for fans of evolution for kids and parents.
+This post provides online resources for fans of evolution for kids, parents, and educators.

 Books, Games, and Web Sites